Resources for Organizations

 - Unique Program Models

 All Programs should impact one of these six key areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures, and veterans and military families.
 Below are some additional areas to consider.
 For further information about the programs add-on's below contact us.

 Programs that engage a significant number of participants 55 years or older may be eligible to obtain funding for an Encore Program.
 Approximately 10% of AmeriCorps funding is set aside by Congress to support these programs.

 Places AmeriCorps members as teachers, health care providers, police officers, engineers, or other professionals in communities where there is an inadequate number of such professionals.

-If you have completed the steps above and believe your organization is ready for an AmeriCorps program, keep an eye out for the “Request for Proposals” and “Notice of Funding” which will provide details for starting the grant application process.
+If you have completed the steps above and believe your organization is ready for an AmeriCorps program, then go to the “Request for Proposals” and “Application Instructions” which will provide details for starting the grant application process.

 Sometimes people ask us, “What is the proper way to spell AmeriCorps and how is it pronounced?”

 Always spell AmeriCorps with a capitalized “C” and no space between the “i” and the “C”.
 When speaking about the AmeriCorps program, the “p” and the “s” are silent (i.e. sounds like “A-mer-i-Core”).